-- 1. classroom observation / learning walks by the senior leadership team, the SENDCo, external verifiers, - 2. ongoing assessment of progress made by pupils with SEND, - 3. work sampling and scrutiny of planning to ensure effective matching of work to pupil need, - 4. pupil and parent feedback on the quality and effectiveness of interventions provided, - 5. attendance and behaviour records.
+- 1. classroom observation / learning walks by the senior leadership team, the SENDCo, external verifiers, - 2. ongoing assessment of progress made by pupils with SEND, - 3. work sampling and scrutiny of planning to ensure effective matching of work to pupil need, - 4. teacher meetings with the SENDCo to provide advice and guidance on meeting the needs of pupils with SEND, - 5. pupil and parent feedback on the quality and effectiveness of interventions provided, - 6. attendance and behaviour records.